10 of the best baby monitors 2024 – tried and tested

 The subscription element is something to consider if you plan to monitor your child long-term.
 You'll get 1 year of Insights Basic included with your purchase (and Basic is all you really need).
 After that you will need to pay a subscription to unlock sleep insights and some features – this can cost anything from £60.99 to £259.99 per year depending on the level of insight you require and the offer at the time.
 The free version of the app is good enough to use once that first year is up, but doesn't store sleep data or allow you to save memories.
 Some features, like alert zones, also become unavailable.

-There's no doubt the Nanit is aesthetically pleasing and well-designed, and we like that there are multiple mounting options for a clear view.
-Both the wall mount and stand have built-in cable tidies which are a huge bonus where safety is concerned.
+It has multiple mounting options and both the wall mount and stand have built-in cable tidies which are a huge bonus where safety is concerned.
 The wide-angle lens offers a clear picture, although like anything that connects to your home Wi-Fi, our testers did report that it would occasionally disconnect and it does lag slightly on slower home Wi-Fi speeds.
 You also need to consider if you're happy to view the feed on your phone or tablet, as there is no separate parent unit/screen.
 In our tests, having it open ran down the battery of an iPhone 13 in about 5 hours, but this is very much designed to be used with alerts, rather than an "always on" view.

 Other features include two-way sound, sleep aids like white noise and lullabies built in, a temperature sensor, and a new split screen option if you have multiple cameras.